Introduction/Executive Summary

 Our web pages detail all relevant information in relation to Suppliers/Contractors engaging with East Dunbartonshire Council, full information is available on the Procurement pages.

-Appendix 1 - Key procurement activity
+Appendix 1 - Key Procurement Activity

 Key Strategic procurement areas over the period of the strategy focus on delivery of Operational Objectives and Capital/Transformational projects.

-The current contract opportunities page enables access to our abbreviated contract register and current tender opportunities via a link to the Public Contracts Scotland portal.
+This link enables access to our abbreviated contract register and current tender opportunities via a link to the Public Contracts Scotland portal.

-Appendix 2 - Supporting procurement documentation
+Appendix 2 - Supporting Procurement Documentation

-Appendix 3 - Regulated procurements/mandatory requirements
+Appendix 3 - Regulated Procurements/Mandatory Requirements

 The Procurement Reform (Scotland) Act 2014 requires a Procurement Strategy to be in place for Regulated Procurements.